aryan68125/iqinfinite_tasks/README.md

 FOR EACH ROW
 EXECUTE FUNCTION calculate_total_and_percentage();
 ```
-stored procedure to calculate the total and percentage of the marks present in a student_marks table
+trigger function to calculate the total and percentage of the marks present in a student_marks table
 ```
 CREATE OR REPLACE FUNCTION calculate_total_and_percentage() RETURNS TRIGGER AS $$